Reel-to-reel audio tape recording: History

 It was discovered that special effects were possible, such as phasing and flanging, delays and echo by re-directing the signal through one or more additional tape machines, while recording the composite result to another.
 These innovations appeared on pop recordings shortly after multi-tracking recorders were introduced, although, Les Paul had been using tape echo and speed-manipulation effects on his single-track recordings from the 1940s and '50s.

 For home use, simpler reel-to-reel recorders were available, and a number of track formats and tape speeds were standardized to permit interoperability and prerecorded music.

 Reel-to-reel tape editing also gained cult status when many used this technique on hit singles in the 1980s.

+In the former USSR, reel-to-reel tape recorders were widely used at home until the fall of communism in 1991.
+It was the only source of quality sound used for the distribution of Western music as well as underground local artists.

 There has recently been a revival of reel-to-reel, with quite a few companies restoring vintage units and some manufacturing new tape.
 In 2018, the first new reel-to-reel tape player in over 20 years was released.